JenniMK/Solita/README.md

 <h2>To start:</h2>

-Clone the repository and save the .env-file that was provided separately to the root of backend directory.
-Install all dependencies by running node index.js.
+Clone the repository and save the .env-files which were provided separately to the /backend and /src directories.
+Install all dependencies by running npm install.
+Run the backend with node index.js.

-In frontend also install first dependencies by running npm install.
+For the frontend also install dependencies by running npm install.
 Then run npm start in root.

 <h2>Content of directories:</h2>